It Cosmetics CEO Jamie Kern Lima has a must-read book recommendation for every woman

 When you have plenty of time to go out and eat?

-Cellar De Con Roca in Spain, Azteca Mexican Restaurant in Washington State, Le Panier Bakery in Pikes Place Market Seattle, Plataforma Brazilian Churrascaria in Manhattan, French Laundry in Napa, The Palace Hotel San Francisco (where I met my birth mom for the first time at age 32), the Four Seasons Sunday Brunch on Doheny in Beverly Hills.
+Cellar De Con Roca in Spain, Azteca Mexican Restaurant in Washington state, Le Panier Bakery in Pikes Place Market in Seattle, Plataforma Brazilian Churrascaria in Manhattan, French Laundry in Napa, The Palace Hotel San Francisco (where I met my birth mom for the first time at age 32), the Four Seasons Sunday brunch on Doheny in Beverly Hills.

 What do you love to do when you should be working?